-Along with Johnny Hitler, Revenge of the Lizard Men was the other season 2 episode I would rewatch, largely because Lizard Soldiers of the Third Reich was easily my favorite episode of season 1.
-That said, this is the first episode I’ve seen of Danger 5 on my rewatch that has dropped in my estimation which honestly caught me a bit off guard, and I’ll tell you why.
+Along with Johnny Hitler, Revenge of the Lizard Men was the other season 2 episode I would rewatch.
+This was because Lizard Soldiers of the Third Reich was easily my favorite episode of season 1, and Revenge of the Lizard Men acts as a quasi-sequel.
+That said, this is the first episode I’ve seen of Danger 5 on my rewatch that has dropped in my estimation.
+This downgrade caught me a bit off guard, and I’ll tell you why.

-During the confusion brought on by the rampage, Ilsa takes down Mengele, leaving Mr. Pedro to fully emerge and launch his own plan to take down Hitler (he takes some of his goons to the mall, where they kidnap Hitler before Tucker can kill him).
+During the confusion brought on by the rampage, Ilsa takes down Mengele, leaving Mr. Pedro to fully emerge.
+Mr. Pedro then proceeds to launch his plan to take down Hitler.
+He takes some goons to the mall, where they kidnap Hitler before Tucker can kill him.
 The team (sans Pierre) quickly regroup and give chase to Mr. Pedro and his lizard goons.
-The chase only ends after Holly sustains some truly brutal battle injuries, giving the lizard men their opening to escape with the captive Fuhrer.
+The chase ends after Holly sustains some truly brutal battle injuries.
+This gives the lizard men their opening to escape with the captive Fuhrer.
 The episode ends with the team lamenting Holly’s demise, only to be shocked when she miraculously comes back to life fully healed.

-For instance, we get a fair amount of character development for the main crew.
-For instance, we get developments when it comes to the romantic tension between Ilsa and Jackson (this will grow as Ilsa grows more and more suspicious of Krushchev’s motives), Holly’s role in the greater narrative (the end reveal only adds to the mystery of Hitler’s designs for her), and Tucker’s growing post-Claire insanity (Pierre is largely on the periphery, creating laughs but not much else of note).
+For instance, we get a ton of character developments.
+There’s the romantic tension between Ilsa and Jackson, which will grow as Ilsa grows more and more suspicious of Krushchev’s motives.
+Holly’s role in the greater narrative is also growing.
+I mean, the end reveal alone adds to the mystery of Hitler’s designs for her.
+Lastly, there’s Tucker’s growing post-Claire insanity, which grows by the episode.
+Out of all the characters, Pierre is largely on the periphery.
+His role in this episode is limited to creating laughs but not much else of note.
 As much as I love Johnny Hitler, there wasn’t much in the way of forward momentum for the character arcs for the main cast.
 Thus this is the first time since Merry Christmas Colonel where we start moving beyond setup into the arcs the characters will inevitably follow.

 We also get some interesting secondary villain development.
-On the one hand, we have the growing dissent among the remaining Nazi leadership; we don’t know exactly why yet, just that it’s been a long time coming, but I bet it has to do with Holly.
-This is something we never really saw in season 1, what with the secondary villains only lasting for an episode at most, so this is an interesting development.
+On the one hand, we have the growing dissent among the remaining Nazi leadership.
+We don’t know exactly why they’re rebelling yet, just that it’s been a long time coming, but I bet it has to do with Holly.
+This is something we never really saw in season 1, what with the secondary villains only lasting for an episode at most.
+Thus, this is an interesting development.

-The scheme of the episode, while often simple and cartoonish in its villainy, will serve some greater and distinct purpose for Hitler’s plans for world domination.
-The scheme in Revenge of the Lizard Men, however, doesn’t ever get explained nor does it really make sense when you think about it (I mean, why is Hitler trying to convert the police force into dinosaurs?
-Wouldn’t that blow his cover?), especially when you look at an episode with a much tighter scheme like Johnny Hitler, or all of season 1.
+The scheme of the episode, while often simple and cartoonish in its villainy, will usually serve some greater and distinct purpose for Hitler’s plans for world domination.
+The scheme in Revenge of the Lizard Men, however, doesn’t ever get explained nor does it make sense when you think about it.
+I mean, why is Hitler trying to convert the police force into dinosaurs?
+Wouldn’t that blow his cover?
+This is especially bad when you look at an episode with a much tighter scheme like Johnny Hitler, or all of season 1.

-Mengele himself (probably the best secondary villain of season 1) is merely a throw away character in this episode, existing merely to introduce Mr. Pedro and reintroduce the dinosaurs before being rather unceremoniously killed of (for real this time) by Ilsa.
+Mengele himself, despite being the best secondary villain of season 1, is merely a throw-away character in this episode.
+He exists merely to introduce Mr. Pedro and reintroduce the dinosaurs.
+After that, he’s rather unceremoniously killed off (for real this time) by Ilsa.
 I mean, I could see him being a foil for Tucker in how they grieve for Claire, but even that feels rather flimsy to me.
-Also there is the distinct possibility that we would have learned more about Hitler’s scheme involving the dinosaurs if it weren’t for his capture.
-That said, I get the feeling if that was the case the show creators would have given us more info about Hitler’s thought process instead of leaving us in the dark.
+Also, there is the distinct possibility that we would have learned more about Hitler’s scheme involving the dinosaurs if it weren’t for his capture.
+That said, I get the feeling if that was the case Russaand Ashby would have given us more info about Hitler’s thought process instead of leaving us in the dark.

 So what did I think of Revenge of the Lizard Men?
-To put it shortly, the positives are that besides being packed full of the solid humor and the fun action we’ve come to expect, the season gets a kick start in terms of narrative momentum while introducing us to greater mysteries of the upcoming plot.
-On the negative side it’s so chock full of plot it loses sight of itself in the moment, ending up a half baked collection of events hastily strung together by contrivance.
+To put it shortly, the positives revolve around the season getting a kick start in terms of narrative momentum while introducing us to greater mysteries of the upcoming plot.
+On the negative side, it’s so chock full of plot it loses sight of itself in the moment.
+Thus it ends up a half baked collection of events hastily strung together by contrivance.
 All this comes together in an experience that while frustrating at times is still a very enjoyable ride.
-Here’s hoping this is a one off, since our heroes have only 4 episodes to go, with both a lot of questions to solve and numerous enemies to defeat.
+Here’s hoping this is a one-off.
+Our heroes have only 4 episodes to go, with loads of questions to solve and numerous enemies to defeat.